-The following section contains a brief, and thus incomplete, overview of the main provisions of the Austrian Stock Corporation Act.
-The section has been written with the intent to make the Code easier to understand.
-This overview is not suitable for answering questions related to legal issues.

-Since October 2004, the Council Regulation on the Statute for a European Company has been in force in Austria.
+The following section contains a brief overview of the main provisions of the Austrian Stock Corporation Act that relate to the main issues of corporate governance.17 The section has been written with the intent to make the Code easier to understand.
+This overview is not suitable for answering questions relating to legal issues.
+Since October 2004, the Regulation on European Joint Stock Companies has been in force.
 Ever since, it has been possible - with certain restrictions - to also establish the one-tier system (administrative council) by amending the corresponding articles of incorporation.
 However, as the Code does not address this specialty, this option is not discussed here further.
 Basically, in exchange-listed Societas Europaea (SE), the rules applicable to the management board members apply to the managing directors, and the rules applicable to the supervisory board apply to the administrative council.

 The Austrian Stock Corporation Amendment Act 2009 and the Austrian Company Law Amendment Act 2011 have widened the differences between exchange-listed and "private" (unlisted) stock corporations.
-This concerns, above all, the convening of general shareholders' meetings and participation in such meetings as well as the obligation to hold bearer shares of exchange-listed companies only in securities custody accounts.
+This concerns, above all, the convening of general shareholders' meetings and participation in such meetings as well as the obligation to hold bearer shares of exchange-listed companies admitted to listing only in custody accounts from now on.
 Bearer shares that are held in the form of a document directly by the shareholder must be entered into a securities custody account at the latest by the end of 2013.
-These regulations implement the requirements of the Financial Action Task Force to prohibit anonymous securities transactions due to the risk of money laundering.
-Registered shares are still permitted in the case of exchange-listed companies, but the information in the shareholders register must be extended (especially trustee relations).
-As of this time, the fact of an exchange listing as well as the website of the company must be entered into companies register.
-The main regulations applicable to exchange-listed companies are explained below